Understanding and Mitigating the Impacts of Differentially Private Census Data on State Level Redistricting: Legal Context

 \subsection{Voting Rights Act}

 Section 2 of the Voting Rights Act of 1965 outlaws vote dilution on the basis of race, including racial gerrymandering.
 The Supreme Court laid out a framework for judging racial gerrymandering claims in \emph{Thornburg v.\ Gingles} (1986), and recently reaffirmed the framework in \emph{Allen v.\ Milligan} (2023).

 To successfully challenge an enacted map, a minority group must first pass a three-part threshold test: the Gingles preconditions.
-The second and third preconditions together require voting to be polarized to such an extent that the minority group is prevented from electing its candidates of choice (\textit{Thornburg v.\ Gingles} 1986).
+Our paper focuses on the first Gingles precondition, \emph{Gingles 1}.
+(The second and third preconditions together require voting to be polarized to such an extent that the minority group is prevented from electing its candidates of choice.)

-Our paper focuses specifically on the first Gingles precondition, \emph{Gingles 1}.
-Gingles 1 requires the minority group to be ``sufficiently large and geographically compact to constitute a majority in a reasonably configured district'' (\textit{Allen v.\ Milligan} 2023).
+Gingles 1 requires the minority group to be ``sufficiently large and geographically compact to constitute a majority in a reasonably configured district'' (\textit{Allen v.\ Milligan}, 2023).
 This is typically accomplished by producing for the court one or more demonstration maps (eleven in \emph{Allen}), each with more \emph{majority-minority districts} than the enacted map being challenged.
 Gingles 1 is satisfied if at least one demonstration map is reasonably configured (``if it comports with traditional districting criteria'').
-Whether a district is majority-minority is based on the voting-age population rather than the total population (\textit{Bartlett v.\ Strickland}, 2009).

-Throughout this paper, we specifically focus on Black voters.
+Throughout this paper, we focus on Black voters.
 This reflects a common scenario in voting rights litigation and the largest racial minority in the USA according to Census data.
-Hence, districts will be considered majority-minority if a majority of the voting age population is Black (including respondents who selected multiple races).
+Hence, districts will be considered majority-minority if a majority of the \emph{voting age population} is Black (\textit{Bartlett v.\ Strickland}, 2009), excluding those who selected multiple races.

+Gingles claims are also used to allege vote dilution against other minority groups.
+We present corresponding results for majority-Hispanic districts in Table~\ref{tab:hisp} in Appendix~\ref{app:methods}.

-\subsection{Redistricting with imperfect data}
+\subsection{Redistricting with Imperfect Data}